Tubefeeder/tubefeeder-extractor/README.md

 ## Supported Features

-Currently only subscribing to a channel is supported, with plans to integrate playlists, filters and "currently playing".
+Currently subscribing, filters and "currently playing" are supported, with plans to integrate playlists.

 ## Supported Platforms